 D. The meetings will be scheduled at a mutually agreeable time and place.

-The district will take whatever action is necessary to ensure that the parent/guardian understands the proceedings of the IEP team meeting, including arranging for an interpreter for parents with deafness or whose native language is other than English.
+The district will take whatever action is necessary to ensure that the parent/guardian understands the proceedings of the IEP team meeting, including, but not limited to, arranging for an interpreter for parents whose native language is other than English.

 The staff person responsible for inviting the parent/guardian to meetings will keep documentation of the information provided and the methods used to notify the parent/guardian of the meeting.
-The district may proceed with the IEP or placement meeting if the district is not able to convince the parent/guardian to attend.
+The district may proceed with a meeting if the district is not able to convince the parent/guardian to attend.
 In this case, the district will document its attempts to arrange the meeting.
 This documentation will include records of telephone calls and the results, copies of correspondence sent to the parent and/or other means used to contact the parent/guardian.

 This documentation will be kept in the student’s Special Education file.
 The student’s case manager (lead Special Education teacher or service provider) is responsible for notification, form use and other arrangements.)

-If the parent/guardian cannot attend the IEP or placement meeting but wishes to participate, the district will arrange for other means to participate.
+If the parent/guardian cannot attend a meeting but wishes to participate, the district will arrange for other means to participate.
 This can include individual or conference phone calls, video, or other means of conferencing.

 A meeting does not include informal or unscheduled conversations involving district personnel; conversations on issues such as teaching methodology, lesson plans, coordination of service provisions; or preparatory activities that district personnel engage in to develop a proposal or a response to a parent/guardian proposal to be discussed at a later meeting.

 Identification and referral (Child Find)